Powerful A-Ha Moments

 Kathleen

 Most of us spend an enormous amount of time worrying about, strategizing for and planning the future, even though we know things rarely turn out exactly as we expect.
 One of life’s great lessons is to realize that all the imagination in the world gets you no closer to actually knowing what will happen in the future.
 One of my favorite statements is, “If you want to hear God laugh, tell him your plan!”
-I’ve thought of that statement so many times in the past two weeks.
+I thought of that statement so many times after the fall.
 Before the fall, I had a plan of how the next few weeks were supposed to go.
 After the fall, none of it was relevant any longer.
+Here’s an ancient Taoist story that clearly illustrates my point:

 “There was a farmer, a gentle man, a humble man.
 His wife had died a few years before, and he and his son lived near the border region in China.
 One day, their horse ran away.
 They were dependent upon the horse.
 When the neighbors came to console the man for the loss of his horse, he answered them, ‘Who knows what the future brings?’